Councillor for Haxby and Wigginton

 Ian’s current Executive role covers a wide range of functions from Children’s Social Care, to School Improvement and Organisation, Children and Families, the Early Intervention and Local Area Teams, Youth Support Services, School Place Planning, Children’s Safeguarding, Special Educational Needs, Children’s Centres and Early Years and the Youth Justice service.

-His current focus is on working with our schools and academies, developing children’s mental health services, improving York’s special educational needs provision and developing our city’s Safeguarding Children Partnership.
+After taking time off this year due to ill health, Ian is back fighting for York's schools and academies, developing children’s mental health services, improving York’s special educational needs provision and developing our city’s Safeguarding Children Partnership.